Advanced Meters FAQ

-Yes, for a few minutes while the old meter is removed and the new meter is installed.
+Yes, for a few minutes while the old meter is removed and a new meter is installed.
 You will need to reset electronic clocks and other devices.

-With these new meters, Roanoke Electric Co-op can read the meter remotely from our headquarters office in Aulander.
-Information from the meter is transmitted back to the co-op in 15-minute increments.
-Transmitting this information electronically means that a meter reader no longer comes to your house in person.
+With these new meters, REC will continue to read the meter remotely from our central office.
+Information from the meter is transmitted back to the co-op electronically.

-Why are we changing to the automated meters?
+Why are we changing to the new meters?

-The meter upgrade provides co-op member-owners with numerous benefits.
-The new meters will help the co-op to:
+The meter upgrade provides REC member-owners with numerous benefits.
+The new meters will help us:

-- Pinpoint the exact location of outages more quickly, meaning a faster response time.
+- Automatically pinpoint the exact location of outages, meaning a faster response time

-- Help member-owners troubleshoot high-bill problems by providing information about power consumption patterns, outage and blink count history and voltage information, reducing usage questions
+- Help our member-owners troubleshoot high-bill problems by providing information about power consumption patterns, outage and blink count history and voltage information, reducing usage questions

-- Help secure the overall safety of the cooperative employee team.
+- Help secure the overall safety of the co-op employee team

 How much is this going to cost?

-The new system will give the co-op 15-minute interval meter readings.
-Other features of the system will provide new data that will enable the co-op to monitor the system better and correct inefficiencies.
+Other features of the new system will provide engineering data that will enable us to monitor the system better and correct inefficiencies.

 What’s the difference between the new meters and the old meters?